matemagyari/reference-ddd-blackjack/README.txt

 * ACLs are implemented by Adapters.
 Adapters contain the technology-specific logic (e.g CometD) and the assemblers that translate data between the layers.
 Driven Adapters are implemented by Camel routes and JAX-RS, Driving Adapters by various technologies (Mongo, Hazelcast, ...).
+* 3 ACLs in Blackjack Core
+  ** Between Client->Application: all the commands/queries coming from clients pass through this ACL.
+Json messages are
+     transformed to Message objects defined in Blackjack Messaging Client library, then the Message objects are transformed to Command/Query DTOs the Application Services consume

 Domain events:
 * inner domain events - events consumed by the Domain: e.g. TableIsFullEvent